-Good books (and I should clarify I’m talking exclusively about good books because there are plenty of bad ones that don’t do any of this stuff) help you understand and work through confusion, or sadness, or frustration, or fear largely because they remind you that you aren’t the only one feeling this way.
+Good books (and I’m clarifying because there are plenty of bad books that don’t do any of this stuff) help you understand and work through confusion, or sadness, or frustration, or fear largely because they remind you that you aren’t the only one feeling this way.

 Part of the problem may be you don’t know what the problem is, and finally someone describes exactly what you’ve been thinking but couldn’t quite put into words.
 Even though you’re not interacting directly with the author, you build a connection with them for having been through it together.
 You might start to think who else in your life feels that way too.